 An adware program may change your browser homepage in order to install additional programs onto your device.
 If you notice your homepage change without your consent, you may have an infection.

 The best way to protect yourself against adware and any other malware is to use a cybersecurity program such as Malwarebytes.
+Understanding the difference between malware and spyware you can get a grasp on how infections happen.
 Once you have an anti-virus installed, you should keep it up to date and run it regularly on all your devices.
 You should also keep your internet browser up to date.
 Browser updates install security patches that fix any found vulnerabilities.

 Outside of antivirus software, you should exercise caution when using the internet.
 For one, avoid suspicious websites.
 Additionally, only install apps and software programs that are trusted and legitimate - read the reviews and do your research!
 And last but not least, never click on pop-up ads.
 This is probably the worst thing you can do while browsing the internet.